Photography mdavid.com.au

 showing the amount of a scene cropped by an APS-C sensor

-An APS-C sensor cuts off some of the edges of a scene, compared with a full-frame sensor
+An APS-C sensor cuts off some of the edges of a scene, compared with a full-frame sensor.

-Full frame sensors are bigger than APS-C and that makes them more expensive to make.
-So that added cost is passed on when you are forced to buy a more expensive camera.
-And sometimes APS-C can have its own advantages depending on what kind of photography you like.
-I’ll talk about that in this article too.
-Before I go on, I will point out that full frame cameras work the same as APS-C cameras, but because they capture a wider expanse of image, we can end up with slightly different images, and I’m talking about more than just how much gets saved or cropped off the sides.
+And there can be advantages in APS-C. I’ll talk about those in a moment.
+But before I go on, I’ll point out that full frame cameras do the same things as APS-C. They work the same way.
+But because they capture different amounts of the scene, we can end up with slightly different images, and I’m talking about more than just how much gets saved or chopped off the sides.

 background distraction reduced by blurring